Women in Sales Operations share the ways they plan to change the game and win in 2017 – and beyond.

 The room was abuzz for the event’s duration, and we’ve picked the three transcendent themes that emerged:

 1.)
-Planning for continuous growth and evolution
+Planning for continuous growth and evolution for sales operations

 The panelists began by sharing tangible methods for improving operations, such as establishing a foundation, scalability, and actionable insights.
 There are a few methods for achieving success in each of these categories: documenting clear processes, focusing on comprehensive training, and launching bold initiatives that can be scaled and will lead to a quantifiable, improved ROI.